 - Central Control Panel.
 Each thermostat and dampers are connected to the central control panel.
 This allows the unit to be controlled by multiple thermostats.

 What Are the Benefits of Zoned HVAC Systems?

 When it comes to staying comfortable, every home or office has it’s trouble spots.
-The guest room over your garage may be extra cold in the winter, because the space below is less insulated.
+The guest room over your garage may be extra cold in the winter because the space below it is less insulated.
 Your in-laws visiting don’t need another reason to complain.
 Zoned HVAC systems give you the ability to eliminate hold and cold spots, and control the temperature in each zone.